 Furthering quality fetal cardiac care

 To ensure continued quality improvement, the Fetal Cardiac Clinic is involved in collecting and analyzing data to determine outcomes for children diagnosed prenatally and delivered at Children’s Mercy, versus children delivered elsewhere and transferred postnatally to Children’s Mercy for cardiac care.

-The clinic also is in the early stages of working with the hospital’s Center for Pediatric Genomic Medicine, using whole genome sequencing to determine if there are any genetic factors connected to hypoplastic left heart syndrome.
+The clinic also is in the early stages of working with the hospital’s Genomic Medicine Center, using whole genome sequencing to determine if there are any genetic factors connected to hypoplastic left heart syndrome.
 To improve prenatal diagnosis throughout the region, the clinic hosts an annual Fetal Cardiology Symposium aimed at educating area obstetrics sonographers in how to screen for heart defects.
 The clinic also offers sonographers the opportunity to shadow the Fetal Cardiac Clinic team, helping them become more adept at detecting complex cardiac defects.

 And, fetal cardiology has expanded to western Kansas, making this subspecialty available to patients at the Children’s Mercy Wichita Clinic.

 “We are dedicated to improving prenatal detection of cardiac anomalies in our region,” Dr. Swanson said.
 “We know that diagnosing a congenital heart defect prenatally matters for these critically ill infants and their families.”